UTS-eResearch/pbsweb/INSTALL.md

 ## Software Required

 * PBS Professional commercial or open source.
-We are using version 19.2.6.
+We are using PBS Pro version 2020.1.2.
   You will need the file `pbs_ifl.h` from your PBS installation.
 * gcc + its dependencies
 * openssl-devel + its dependencies